tomkimpson/StateSpacePTA/docs/minutes/README.md

 This file is a record of discussions, interesting points and suggestions from group meetings around this PTA project

+### 04/05

+Issues:

+* Numerical float precision

+* Poor posterior ranges.
+Is this related to numerical float issues?

+---

 ### 20/04